 Difference between nonbinary and transgender

-Some people who are nonbinary will identify as transgender, but others may still identify with their biological sex to some extent.
+Transgender refers to someone who does not identify with their sex assigned at birth.
+For example, some people who are nonbinary identify as transgender, but others may still identify with their sex assigned at birth to a degree.

 Difference between nonbinary and intersex